Skip to content

 Current Organization

-The modern Newfoundland Armed Forces maintain a strength of approximately 8,500 active personnel plus reserves, with defence spending at 3% of GDP ensuring operational readiness and technological modernization.
+The modern Newfoundland Armed Forces maintain a strength of approximately 8,500 active personnel plus reserves, with sustained investment ensuring operational readiness and technological modernization.

 Heritage and Tradition